manas-katual/nixos-config/README.md

 # ❄️ My NixOS Config

-_Note Hyprland is the only fully configured environment to use other manual steps are needed_
+_Note: Hyprland is the only fully configured environment, to use other manual steps are needed_

+todo:

+- make this available for everyone
+- make other DE/WM workable

 ## steps for installing